LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 }
 ```

-To reiterate, abstract classes are classes that may not be instantiated.
+To reiterate, *abstract classes are classes that may not be instantiated*.
 In order to use the behavior of an abstract class, *we must extend it*.

 We have a further tool that we may use here, which is an **abstract method**.
 An abstract method is a method in an abstract class that does not have a body.
 In other words, it does not have any associated code, only a signature.
 It must also be marked `abstract`.